wyrdhunter123/Area-Calculator/README.md

 # Area Calculator
 A program that allows user to calculate the area of different shapes.
 This is a beginner friendly project which helps me to practice for python programming and Git/Github workflows.

+# Features
-The features for this program include calculating the area of:
+Includes calculating the area of:
 -Triangle
 -Rectangle
 -Square